Careers in Virtual Assisting

 - Critical thinking and problem solving

 Who will hire me?

-Individuals, businesses, and other organizations hire virtual assistants.
-Some of the industries that hire virtual assistants include real estate, coaching, financial services, accounting, and legal services.
-Clients may prefer to hire a virtual assistant if they do not have office space to support another staff member; they do not have the equipment necessary to do the tasks they need performed; or, they need help with a temporary project.
+Individuals, businesses, and other organizations hire virtual specialists.
+Some of the industries that hire virtual specialists include real estate, coaching, financial services, accounting, and legal services.
+Clients may prefer to hire a virtual specialist if they do not have office space to support another staff member; they do not have the equipment necessary to do the tasks they need performed; or, they need help with a temporary project.

 How much can I earn?